cf73/humanity/content/collections/books/childrens-books.1.md

         text: '“Impassioned, thorough, and brilliant: describes the struggle for truth that keeps the world from descending into chaos (Harvard Book Store).”'
   -
     type: paragraph
+  -
+    type: paragraph
     content:
       -
         type: text
         marks:
           -
             type: bold
-        text: 'Or the effect humans are having on the planet:'
+        text: '        Or the effect humans are having on the planet:'
   -
     type: paragraph
     content: